Abe voices 'repentance' on WW2, touts Japan's new security role

 Abe’s comments on Japan’s war record drew criticism from some U.S. lawmakers who hoped he would go further and did little to placate critics in South Korea and China, where he is accused of trying to whitewash history.

-But the conservative premier chose to focus his landmark speech more on the future of the U.S.-Japan military alliance and press skeptical lawmakers to back a Pacific trade pact.
+But the conservative premier chose to focus his landmark speech more on the future of the U.S.-Japan military alliance and press sceptical lawmakers to back a Pacific trade pact.

 “We now hold high a new banner that is a 'proactive contribution to peace based on the principle of international cooperation’,” Abe said a day after he and President Barack Obama cemented new guidelines for Japan’s military to support U.S. forces beyond its waters.
 He has proposed reforms to Japan's pacifist post-war constitution to make this possible.